iamgak/go-bookstore/README.md

 - Browse All Book By GetMethod `https://localhost:8000/book/listing`
 - Request Forget Password By PostMethod  `https://localhost:8000/user/forget_password/`token send on given email if registered but in this case you will copy it from table forget_passw during new password.
 - Change Forget Password By PostMethod  `https://localhost:8000/user/new_password/reset-token` token from forget_password .

+## Infuture
+I want to split it into multiple microservices and put it in a single docker file and add few more context and channels.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.